TechCowboy/Agon-FUN/README.md

 Programs written to run on the Agon Light 2
 All the programs require a minimum of MOS 1.03 and VDP 1.03

+## z88dk
+WORK IN PROGRESS:
+Additional files to add to z88dk directory for Agon Light support This will not support ADL mode, just Z80 (short) mode

+## HelloWorld
+Gotta start somewhere - first program that will be compiled once I get the compiler going

 ## Generic Info

 ## File Format